How to easily take 3D photos with any camera

 Make the first photo and after this first photo carefully move horizontally your camera to right a few inches avoiding vertical displacement (if there’s something close make less horizontal displacement than if nothing is near camera).
 Avoid vertical displacements (look lower border and try to be at same level when taking the second photo) .

 For the moment you can put your images together like the above image on a single .jpg file with 3DSteroid or StereoPhotoMaker (or manually with any photo editor).
+Use the Auto-align feature of StereoPhotoMaker or 3DSteroid Pro to avoid incorrect alignment between images (and other mistakes), without this step a lot of good 3D photos will look not so good even if the information to make the 3D picture is there, it only need correct alignment.
 Now you can open this standard .jpg image on your 3DTV or 3D device (or mobile device with Cardboard) and activate 3D.

 A perfect 3D image is seen instantly.
 If you can’t see instantly and clearly in 3D maybe happened some of this cases: